daniisler/dc_solubility_prediction/EULER_GUIDE.md

 To save the changes press `Ctrl + O`, to exit press `Ctrl + X` and use the arrow keys to navigate.

-To change branch use (I think..even though it prints "..switched to new branch".. but worked for me): #ck
+To change branch use: #ck
 ```bash
 git checkout ConfEnsemble_Physicaldescriptors
 ```